Money Smarts Blog

 - Once they start working, start a Roth IRA.

 - As soon as they turn 18, do a share pledge loan.
 Tell them from the start you won't cosign for them, to think about how much time it takes to earn the money before you spend it and what you spend it on, and to make money work for you not the other way around (save).

 Make it fun:

-Compass Playlists: Have your kid take a look at our online courses to learn financial basics and more.
+Compass courses: Have your kid take a look at our online courses to learn financial basics and more.
 Even better take them together so you can discuss what they learned.
-Check out our Compass Playlists.
+Check out our Compass Courses.